dedsec1911/MachineTaskAppentus/README.md

 # MachineTaskAppentus
-Technical task assigned by Appentus
+Technical task assigned by Appentus.
+Build on MVVM design architecture.

 ## Bonus Task Completed Successfully
 - Empty views such as list items (while data is still loading) should have.